-In the Autumn term the staff and children will be informed before the first drill is to be held and all staff and pupils will be walked through the procedure.
-No warning will be given on subsequent occasions and there will be additional drills during the year.
+In the Autumn term or the term in which new pupils first enter the school building, the staff and children will be informed before the first drill is to be held and all staff and pupils will be walked through the procedure.
+On subsequent occasions there may or may not be warning given (according to pupil needs) and there will be additional drills during the year.